samnarain/language-unityscript/README.md

 # UnityScript for Atom

 UnityScript language support for Atom.
-It uses 99.9% the patterns from language-javascript.
+It uses 99.8% the patterns from language-javascript.
 Minor changes, such as the use of ToString() instead of toString().

 The snippets are pretty straight forward organized.
 It is not intended to be a code completion package, but to prevent your UnityScript syntax highlighting breaks when Atom considers it as *everyday* JavaScript (which it is not...).
 And as I am lazy combined with UnityScript requiring explicit definitions, these snippets were born.

 ### It is bare bones.

-The UnityScript language is a fun language.
-It is full of secrets I do not know.
+UnityScript language is a great language.
+UnityScript is a proprietary language, and it doesn't follow any concrete specification; it is modified at the will of the Unity developers.
+Let's say it *feels* like JavaScript.

 ### Less talk.
 Work, work!